KDE/kde-builder/doc/using-kde-builder/basic-features.md

 This feature is always available, and is automatically enabled when possible.
-What this does is display an estimated build progress while building a module; that way you know about how much longer it will take to build a module.
+What this does is display an estimated build progress while building a module.
+That way you know about how much longer it will take to build a module.